d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 The proportion in question 6 is called a **summary statistic**---a single value that summarizes the data set.
 It is important to note that a variable is different than a summary statistic.
 A *variable* is measured on a *single observational unit* while a summary statistic is calculated from a group of observational units.
 For example, the variable "whether or not a student lives on campus" can be measured on each individual student.
 In a class of 50 students we can calculate the proportion of students who live on campus, the summary statistic.
 Look back and make sure you wrote the variable in question 3 as a variable, NOT a summary statistic.

 Looking at the data set and the summary statistic is only one way to display the data.
 We will also want to create a visualization or picture of the data.
 A **frequency bar plot** is used to display categorical data as a count or frequency.
-Since our variable has two levels, correct or incorrect, we will create two bars---one for each level.
+Since our variable has two levels or outcomes, correct or incorrect, we will create two bars---one for each level.

 7. Plot the observed class data using a frequency bar plot.
 Be sure to add a scale to the y-axis.